Get notified of page updates

 Strengths

-• Because the study looked at physical activity during and after chemotherapy treatment, researchers were able to identify when physical activity was most important for reducing decline.
+• Because the study looked at physical activity during and after chemotherapy treatment, researchers were able to identify when physical activity was most important for reducing cognitive decline.

 • Women undergoing chemotherapy were compared to each other based on physical activity and to women of similar age without cancer.

-• The study included researcher-reported and patient-reported changes in cognition, which helped to provide multiple measures of decline in patients.
+• The study included researcher-reported and patient-reported changes in cognition, which helped to provide multiple measures of cognitive decline in patients.

 • This study was designed around the time of chemotherapy rather than at the time of diagnosis, which provided a more direct look at the impact of physical activity on cognition related to chemotherapy.